Turkey Take On Dutch In Politically Charged Euros Quarter-final, England Face Swiss - UrduPoint

 Switzerland dumped out holders Italy 2-0 in the previous round and also held Germany 1-1 in the group stages.

-Spain will face France in Tuesday's semi-final in Munich after two dramatic quarter-finals on Friday.
+Spain will face France in Tuesday's semi-final in Munich after Mikel Merino's header helped them oust hosts Germany 2-1 in extra-time.

-The hosts suffered a heartbreaking defeat as Mikel Merino's header in the final minute of extra-time handed Spain a 2-1 win over Germany.

 France beat Portugal on penalties after a 0-0 draw that could bring the curtain down on Cristiano Ronaldo's illustrious international career.